 To achieve that, set the Product filters setting to Custom, and the Custom filters setting to

 The rest of the settings on the page are up to you.
 It's best to experiment with those once you already have a live audio store table on the site.
-(Read: come back to this once you're done with the rest of the process).

-Bonus tip: Add filter widgets
+Bonus tip: Add filter widgets to the music store

 Some WooCommerce audio stores like to allow their users to filter by multiple tags, for example to find all songs that are 'romantic' and 'classical'.
 The filter dropdowns above the table only let you select one option at a time (although you can have as many different dropdown lists as you like, for example so that users can choose a genre, a composer and so on).